 And what thou art may never be destroyed.

-This is the fruit of following the thread of the unreal to its origin in the Real and discovering that our own Self, being part of “that Reality which pervades the universe,” also “is indestructible.”
-All fear, regret, and sorrow vanish like the unrealities they are once we realize that “no one has power to change the Changeless” that is the Self of our Self.
+This is the fruit of following the thread of the unreal to its origin in the Real and discovering that our own Self, being part of that Reality which pervades the universe, also is indestructible.
+All fear, regret, and sorrow vanish like the unrealities they are once we realize that “there is no one whatsoever capable of the destruction of the Eternal” that is the Self of our Self.

 Read the next article in the Bhagavad Gita for Awakening: The Body and the Spirit